LIANGQINGYUAN/BGA-TwinXSQL/readme.md

 ![pre-training](./assets/pre-training.png)

-To enable the model to capture domain-specific information, we design the specific component-aware denoising~(SCAD) framework.
-This framework is tailored to incorporate the unique data characteristics of a particular domain into the pre-training process, thereby bolstering the model's capacity to adapt to that specific domain.
-As depicted in the upper part of above figure, the main idea behind SCAD is to set pre-training tasks~(e.g., $T_1$, $T_2$, and so on) based on different components of the data and design additional pre-training tasks~(e.g., $T_{link\ 1,2}$) that connect these different components.
+To enable the model to capture XML-SQL information, we design the bipartite-grammar aware~(BGA) framework.
+This framework integrates XML grammar information into the pre-training process by separately learning and then linking the grammar components, thereby enhancing the ability of existing general models to adapt to the XML domain.
-Specifically, in each task~(e.g., $T_1$), denoising strategies are applied only to a particular component~(i.e. $SC_1$), and each denoising is designed based on the characteristics of the current component.

-In the TwinXSQL dataset, focusing on code updating tasks, XML code encompasses specific structure and value.
-Consequently, we design three distinct pre-training tasks tailored for XML structures, values, and there links, respectively, aiming to acquire domain-specific knowledge pertinent to XML code.
-The lower part of figure illustrates the basic idea of these three pre-training tasks.

 ![resutls](./assets/results.png)